Golvi1124/Golvi1124.HabitLogger/README.md

 ### Improvements:
 - Installed **Spectre Console NuGet Package** to make it easier to create beautiful, cross platform, console applications.
 - Added option to delete all data from the database
+- Made changes, that instead of tables being automatically seeded with data, user can choose how many records to add after confirming that they want to delete old data, if it exists.